 Partnership proposals are some of the most commonly used documents in business transactions.
 They are often used in possible joint ventures where one party offers to partner with another (either an individual or company) to be a supplier, investor, or part-time owner.
-Partnership proposals are very important as they make the simple agreement between the two parties valid while also providing clarity on the details of the simple proposal.
+Partnership proposal samples are very important as they make the simple agreement between the two parties valid while also providing clarity on the details of the simple proposal.

 Partnership proposals are not difficult to make, so here are some tips on how to create effective ones for your business.